Opportunities such as internships are a great way to step into the job market, meet people and learn more about the work you are interested in.

 2. Be on time

-Punctuality is one the most important – and easiest – wins in business.
+Punctuality is one of the most important – and easiest – wins in business.
 Teach yourself to show up on time and meet task deadlines.
-Doing that will reflect positively on your work and prove to your line manager that you care about your job, but also that you are reliable and committed.
+Doing that will reflect positively on your work and prove to your line manager that you care about your job, and that you are reliable and committed.
 Plan your work carefully and organise your diary.

 3. Be curious